 Lorraine.
-Sounds like it comes from a girls' name?
-Wrong.
+Sounds like it orginates from a girl's name, yes?
+Actually, no.

-Over a thousand years ago, the French King Lothaire gave his name to a province in the north east of the country.
+Over a thousand years ago, the King Lothaire gave his name to a province in the north east of France.
 The name 'Lothaire' evolved over the years to 'Lorraine'.
 The region has shrunk and now borders with Belgium, Luxemburg and Germany.

 So that's where 'Lorraine' comes from.
 For this particular cross design, we must go back much further.

-Perhaps this cross was first used in ancient Samaria (now Jordan) as an ideogram for rulership, since it depicted a shepherd's crook.
-With this ruler/shepherd image in mind, it was adopted for use as a Patriarchal Cross, which is the heraldic emblem of an archbishop.2 This particular cross form was the arms of the Patriarch of Jerusalem, who granted its use to the Knights Templar for use in addition to their Cross Pattée.
+One of the earliest uses was in Samaria (now Jordan) as an ideogram for rulership, since it depicted a shepherd's crook.
+With this ruler/shepherd image in mind, it was adopted for use as a Patriarchal Cross, which is the emblem of an archbishop.2 This particular cross form was the arms of the Patriarch of Jerusalem, who granted its use to the Knights Templar for use in addition to their Cross Pattée.

 Alex Roman tells us that...

 Pope Eugene III granted them the Cross of Lorraine and made them answerable to the pope alone (Pope Eugene III was also a disciple of St. Bernard of Clairvaux who founded the Templars at the Council of Troyes, northeastern France, in the 12th century).